mwangidannn/Todolist/Readme.md

-This is a online Todo List App
+This is a online Todo List App,where one add all the todo list by a click of add button